City Guide for: Guanaqueros, Chile

 Coquimbo

-Coquimbo, a bustling port city, offers a mix of maritime history, lively markets, and stunning coastal views.
-Visit the iconic Cruz del Tercer Milenio, a towering cross overlooking the city, explore the vibrant Mercado Municipal for local produce and crafts, and enjoy fresh seafood at one of the many restaurants along the waterfront.
-The English Cemetery is also a unique historical site.
+Coquimbo, a bustling port city, offers a mix of maritime history, vibrant markets, and stunning coastal views.
+Visit the Cruz del Tercer Milenio, a monumental cross overlooking the city, explore the Barrio Inglés (English Quarter), and enjoy fresh seafood at the harbor.
+The city also provides access to beautiful beaches and the Pan de Azúcar National Park.

 Travel Time